Political-Economic Catastrophe from Fiat, Debt, Inflation Targeting, and Inequality.

 Aubrey Williams, United States

-End Of The Road was able to hold my attention throughout, and to explain economic and business subjects in layman's terms that were easy for a person like me to understand.
+End Of The Road was able to hold my attention throughout, and to explain economic and business subjects in layman's terms that were easy for a person, without an Economics degree, to understand.
 I have no doubt scholars will be studying and analyzing it for years to come.

 Sonia Holder, Canada